The following images illustrate some of the more common problems we see, and how we correct them:

 This treatment is usually performed on young children, ideally around the ages of 7 and 8.
 It’s a way to prime the jaw for more complex work, like braces, and is done around this age while the jawbones are still growing and easier to manipulate.
 Correcting your child’s jaw placement early on can help with issues like a bad bite, and can prevent more invasive procedures later in life, like jaw surgery.
 Additionally, it can help stop habits like thumb sucking, which affects teeth alignment.

 Do you have any of the issues described on this page?
-If you are concerned, schedule an appointment with Dr. Marshall.
+If you are concerned, schedule an appointment with Dr. Cochran.
 She’ll assess the severity of your case and design a treatment plan specifically for you!